What is High dynamic range (HDR)?

 Currently, there are five different types of High Dynamic Range: HDR10, HDR10+, HLG, Dolby Vision and Advanced HDR by Technicolour.
 At Pure Theatre, we supply different projectors with different varieties of HDR.

 Types of HDR

 - HDR10 is the most original and common HDR format that produces up to 1,000 nits of brightness with a 10-bit colour depth.
 It is an open standard used by numerous content creators and streaming services such as Netflix, Amazon and Blu-Ray, so doesn’t require licensing.

 - HDR10+ improves on HDR10 as it uses dynamic metadata and produces 4,000 nits of brightness whereas HDR10 will produce 1,000 nits.
 HDR10+ content will adjust brightness levels on a scene-to-scene basis simply by itself.

 - HLG (Hybrid Log Gamma) codes both HDR and SDR (Standard Dynamic Range) footage into one broadcasting signal, increasing efficiency for the broadcaster.

 - Dolby Vision supports up to 10,000 nits of brightness with 12-bit colour depth.
-Dolby Vision includes frame by frame metadata to correctly display to video or image and produce better quality videos or images.
+Dolby Vision includes frame-by-frame metadata to correctly display video or image and produce better quality videos or images.
 Dolby Vision is expensive as it needs licensing, but it is much greater quality than HDR10.

 Where can I get HDR content?